 Yes, extra noise in the area would occur during construction.

 Once complete, the design of the building would factor in ways of reducing the noise impact on the surrounding neighborhood when the building is in operation.
 This can be accomplished by limiting exterior mechanical equipment and through various landscaping designs that incorporate trees and shrub planting to buffer sound travel.

 When will construction start, and how long will it take until the building is completed?

-Construction of a new facility is anticipated to begin in fall 2020 and it is expected to take place for approximately 24 months.
+Construction of a new facility is anticipated to begin in 2021 and it is expected to take approximately 24 months.